Black Friday (2021 film): Plot

 Ken, Marnie, Chris, Brian, and Jonathan barricade themselves in the storeroom.
 While talking about their various tenures at the store, the coworkers bond over sliced turkey meat.
 However, the group conversation turns confrontational when Ken and Chris argue about their disappointing stations in life and Marnie calls out Ken for not having a real romance with her.
 A mutant breaches the storeroom.
 Ken gets bitten in the commotion.
 Presuming he is now infected and will soon transform, Ken stays behind while Chris, Marnie, Jonathan, and Brian go to the loading dock to obtain a truck for escaping.
 With Chris unable to start the truck, he and the others fight off another mutant before making their way to the roof.
 Meanwhile, the building catches fire as the main sac continues growing into a massive monster that soon fills the entire store.
 Jonathan sacrifices himself to a horde so Chris, Marnie, and Brian can escape back down to the ground.

 Brian confesses he bit Ken in the earlier commotion, so Ken is not actually infected.
 Having assimilated all of the mutated shoppers, the massive monster breaks through the store's roof.
 Brian tries to confront the creature, but it kills him.
 Ken rejoins Chris and Marnie outside.
 Ken acts as a distraction while Chris tricks the monster into swallowing a forklift, which causes the injured creature to collapse into the fire.
 Ken, Chris, and Marnie escape in Ken's car.
 However, more massive monsters are seen emerging from other stores in the distance.

 Cast

 Production

 On November 17, 2020, Bruce Campbell, Devon Sawa and Michael Jai White joined the cast.
-Filming took place between November 16 – December 16, 2020, in Boston, Massachusetts.
+Filming took place between November 16 – December 16, 2020, in Babies R Us North Attleboro, MA.